fly-apps/cron-manager/README.md

 ### Simplified updates

 Machines dedicated to specific Cron jobs are ephemeral and do not require updates.
-Any modifications to the schedules.json file will automatically be applied the next time the machine is provisioned for a scheduled task.
+Any modifications to the schedules.json file will automatically be applied the next time the machine is provisioned for a scheduled job.
 This eliminates the need for ongoing maintenance of job environments, resulting in a more efficient update process.

 ### Enhanced Logs and Monitoring